openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

           * `alt_text`: OPTIONAL.
 String value of the alternative text for the logo image.
       * `description`: OPTIONAL.
 String value of a description of the Credential.
       * `background_color`: OPTIONAL.
 String value of a background color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].
+      * `background_image`: OPTIONAL.
+Object with information about the background image of the Credential.
+At least the following parameter MUST be included:
+          * `uri`: REQUIRED.
+String value that contains a URI where the Wallet can obtain the background image of the Credential from the Credential Issuer.
+The Wallet needs to determine the scheme, since the URI value could use the `https:` scheme, the `data:` scheme, etc.
       * `text_color`: OPTIONAL.
 String value of a text color of the Credential represented as numerical color values defined in CSS Color Module Level 37 [@!CSS-Color].

 Note: It can be challenging for a Credential Issuer that accepts tokens from multiple Authorization Servers to introspect an Access Token to check the validity and determine the permissions granted.
 Some ways to achieve this are relying on Authorization Servers that use [@!RFC9068] or by the Credential Issuer understanding the proprietary Access Token structures of the Authorization Servers.